Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 Async Rust
 ==========

-Often times, when we write code, we have to wait on certain "things" to happen.
-"Things" are often some form of IO, such as reading or writing to a disk, getting data from a database, downloading a file, etc. Sometimes the "thing" could just be computationally expensive, such as processing large amounts of data.
+Often times, when we write code, we have to wait on certain "things that take time" to happen.
+"Things that take time" are usually things like IO, such as reading or writing to a disk, getting data from a database, downloading a file, etc.
+Sometimes "things that take time" could just be computationally expensive, such as processing large amounts of data.

 Our programs are typically complex with multiple parts to them.
 For example, applications often have a user interface, whether that's via a terminal, a web page, or a full desktop GUI.
 If our application has to wait on something happening, we don't want other aspects (like the UI) to freeze up, unable to do anything while we wait.

-Asynchronous programming is a way to structure our code so that we can do work when nothing else is happening, and it doesn't depend on any specific way to get the work done.
-Under the hood, we might use threads, or we may depend on Operating System hooks or even for embedded programming, hardware interrupts, and exceptions.
+Asynchronous programming is a way to structure our code so that we can continue to do work while waiting on other things, and it doesn't depend on any specific way to get the work done.
+Under the hood, we might use threads, or we may depend on Operating System hooks or even, for embedded programming; hardware interrupts, and exceptions.

 In this chapter we're going to explain the modular design of async programming in Rust.
-Our aim is to get a solid(ish) understanding of the concepts involved, even though, in the real world, you're likely to depend on others to design and build the more complex parts.
+Our aim is to get a solid(ish) understanding of the concepts involved, even though, in the real world, you're likely to depend on others to design and build the more complex parts of the system.

-In fact, I've simplified this chapter beyond real-world usefulness; it's just here to explain the concepts.
-Please don't use any of this in a real application!

 Move and Pin
 ------------

-Before we go further into the chapter, we once again need to talk about memory, moving, and pinning.
+Before we go further into the chapter, we once again need to talk about memory, specifically moving, and pinning.

 All data in our running program exists somewhere in memory, whether it's the stack, the heap, or static memory.
 That means that everything has a pointer address in memory.